 Imaging Tests: Imaging techniques play a pivotal role in diagnosing nasopharyngeal cancer.
 Common imaging tests include:

-Additional Tests: After a nasopharyngeal cancer diagnosis, additional tests may be conducted to determine the cancers stage.
-These tests can include blood tests to detect the Epstein-Barr virus, which is associated with nasopharyngeal cancer, and other assessments to evaluate the patients general health and identify the most appropriate treatment plan.
+Additional Tests: After a nasopharyngeal cancer diagnosis, additional tests may be conducted to determine the cancer stage.
+These tests can include blood tests to detect the Epstein-Barr virus, which is associated with nasopharyngeal cancer, and other assessments to evaluate the patient's general health and identify the most appropriate treatment plan.

 Early and accurate diagnosis of nasopharyngeal cancer is crucial for effective treatment and improved survival rates.
 If you or someone you know exhibits symptoms or risk factors associated with nasopharyngeal cancer, seeking prompt medical attention is essential.